GhassanAlKaraan/spend-tracker/README.md

-# flutterfire_template
+# spend_tracker

-Flutter & Firebase full app template (Project is in progress...)
+Flutter app connected to NodeJs/ExpressJs/MongoDB backend API

 ## Preparation

-This project is currently in development.
+This project is still in the development planning stage.

 ### Assets